cartertemm/BGTPackFile/readme.md

 ## notes

-This was a product stemming from nothing more than complete bordom.
+This was a product stemming from complete bordom.
 As a result, little more than minimal testing has been performed to ensure cross compatibility and full functionality.
-My point has never been anything more than a simple demonstration.
+My point here is merely a simple demonstration.
 If you make improvements, feel free to submit a pull request.
 If you find an issue, please do let me know either through email or the issue tracker.
 I certainly care about bug fixes and enhancements.
 That being said, I won't be making frequent updates by any stretch of the imagination.
 In short, milage may very if you do happen to try imbedding such a POC in your application.
 I'm not to be held responsible if something blows up.